milicagaljak/TelcoCustomerChurn/README.md

 ## Run project

-Installation of necessary libraries and packages:
+-Installation of rarely used ML libraries and packages:

 ***InterpretML:***

-*pip install interpret*<br />
+***pip install interpret***<br />
 or<br />
-*conda install -c interpretml interpret*
+***conda install -c interpretml interpret***

+-Other important libraries and packages:

+*pandas, numpy, sklearn, matplotlib etc.*

+Installation of these packages goes the same like previous example.

+The project was built in Jupyter notebook environment.

 ## Data